 Nina – Do You Know How Christmas Trees Are Grown?

-‘Frederick’ had long since sloped off into the cabaret circuit by the time a visibly hippified ‘Nina’ showed up chirping this fantastic yet also slightly cloying number in On Her Majesty’s Secret Service, an odd choice ideally suited to the oddest of Bond films.
+‘Frederik’ had long since sloped off into the cabaret circuit by the time a visibly hippified ‘Nina’ showed up chirping this fantastic yet also slightly cloying number in On Her Majesty’s Secret Service, an odd choice ideally suited to the oddest of Bond films.
 If you try to ignore the choir of children, and the occasional bit of tweedle eedle isn’t a dewdrop jolly weediness in the lyrics, it’s actually very good indeed.
+Nina And Frederick had their own record about Christmas Time in ‘London Town’, of course, but more about that here.

 Jake Thackray – Joseph

-Originally the b-side to the somewhat more sombre and – dare I say it – sanctimonious Remember Bethlehem in 1967, it’s a fair bet that few people had heard this soaring ode to the man who so often gets overlooked in The Nativity until Jake’s collected works were belatedly issued on CD.
-There’s often debate over whether his earlier recordings should have had featured typical sixties pop orchestration or not; there’s two versions of this from the same sessions, and the orchestrated one wins hands down for me.
+Originally the b-side to the somewhat more sombre and – let’s be honest about it – sanctimonious Remember Bethlehem in 1967, it’s a fair bet that few people had heard this soaring ode to the man who so often gets overlooked in The Nativity until Jake’s collected works were belatedly issued on CD.
+There’s often debate over whether Jake Thackray’s earlier recordings should have had featured typical sixties pop orchestration or not; there’s two versions of this from the same sessions, and the orchestrated one wins hands down for this observer.
+Although I have plenty more to say about that – and about Jake Thackray in general – here.

 The Private Eye Staff – We Wish You A Merry Christmas

-The riotous conclusion to 1964’s gag-packed satirical flexidisc I Saw Daddy Kissing Santa Claus, this sounds uncannily like a lost Not Only… But Also… sketch, and appropriately features Dudley Moore leading Ingrams, Wells, Rushton, Cook, Fantoni et al through a decidedly less than reverent rendition of the time-honoured bearing of glad tidings.
-Apparently, when played this in the late nineties, none of them could remember it.
+The riotous conclusion to 1964’s gag-packed satirical flexidisc I Saw Daddy Kissing Santa Claus, sounding uncannily like a lost Not Only… But Also… sketch, and appropriately featuring Dudley Moore leading Ingrams, Wells, Rushton, Cook, Fantoni, Princess Margaret et al through a decidedly less than reverent rendition of the time-honoured bearing of glad tidings.
+Apparently, when played this in the late nineties, none of them could remember doing it.

 The Beatles – Another Beatles Christmas Record

-Another flexidisc, this time 1964’s Christmas Gift to the Fab Four’s fan club members.
+Another flexidisc, and this time it’s 1964’s Christmas Gift to the Fab Four’s fan club members.
 Given how crucial it was to their early success, and in elevating them creatively way above the level of Gerry And The Pacemakers and company, The Beatles’ incredible comic interplay rarely gets acknowledged now, to the extent that it’s almost impossible to legitimately get hold of this or the six other gag-packed Christmas Flexis they released.
-Although the later ones are more surreal and sonically inventive, I have to confess that I actually prefer the earlier ones and their more straightforward and spontaneous nonsense.
-I never fail to crack up at the revelation that their second film is “going to be in colour – green”.
+Although the later ones are more surreal and sonically inventive, it’s difficult not to prefer the earlier ones and their more straightforward and spontaneous nonsense, not least the revelation here that their second film is “going to be in colour – green”.

 The Bonzo Dog Doo-Dah Band – Santa’s On His Way

-A short sketch taken from one of the BBC sessions they recorded as ‘Craig Torso’, a parody of the newly-launched Radio 1’s DJs, which were a key part of the station’s first months on air.
-This Christmas-themed edition (which also featured a sermon on the potential hazards of ‘trousers’ in the home and Christmas Card calling a delighted Craig ‘stinking scum’) featured in David Symonds’ show in December 1967.
-But you can read more about that in Fun At One – The Story Of Comedy At BBC Radio 1.
+A short sketch taken from one of the BBC sessions that The Bonzos recorded as ‘Craig Torso’, a parody of the newly-launched Radio 1’s DJs, which were a key feature of the station’s first months on air.
+This Christmas-themed edition – which also featured a sermon on the potential hazards of ‘trousers’ in the home and a Christmas Card from a listener calling a delighted Craig ‘stinking scum’ – was, despite claims to the contrary, first heard in David Symonds’ show in December 1967.
+Though you can read more about that in Fun At One – The Story Of Comedy At BBC Radio 1 here.

 © Tim Worthington.